xp4xbox/Ducky-Encoder/readme.md

 3. Run `Duck.hta` with the two other files in the same directory, or `Duck.exe` if you are using the standalone .exe version.

 4. Paste in your script or open the text file with your code.
-NOTE: this program only reads .txt files.
+> This program only reads .txt files.

 5. Hit Encode, and the program will encode your script to a file called `inject.bin` in `c:\temp`